Office of the Assistant Secretary for Policy Development and Research, HUD.

 Start Supplemental Information

-As of October 2, 2000 (65 FR 58870), HUD required FMRs to be set at the 50th percentile for areas where HUD determined higher FMRs were needed to help families assisted under certain HUD programs find and lease decent and affordable housing.
-On November 16, 2016 (81 FR 80567), HUD published a Final Rule entitled “Establishing a More Effective Fair Market Rent System; Using Small Area Fair Market Rents in the Housing Choice Voucher Program Instead of the Current 50th Percentile FMRs” (Small Area FMR final rule), with an effective date of January 17, 2017.
+As of October 2, 2000, HUD required FMRs to be set at the 50th percentile for areas where HUD determined higher FMRs were needed to help families assisted under certain HUD programs find and lease decent and affordable housing (65 FR 58870).
+On November 16, 2016, HUD published a Final Rule entitled “Establishing a More Effective Fair Market Rent System; Using Small Area Fair Market Rents in the Housing Choice Voucher Program Instead of the Current 50th Percentile FMRs” (Small Area FMR final rule) (81 FR 80567), with an effective date of January 17, 2017.
 The Small Area FMR final rule eliminates the 50th percentile FMR provisions in the FMR regulations (24 CFR 888.113)

-and provides that areas currently designated as 50th percentile areas remain 50th percentile areas until their current 3-year eligibility period expires.
+and provides that areas Start Printed Page 44646currently designated as 50th percentile areas remain 50th percentile areas until their current 3-year eligibility period expires.
 At the end of the 3-year eligibility period, these areas revert to 40th percentile FMR status.
-(If they meet the deconcentration criteria specified in 24 CFR 982.503(f), available at: https://www.gpo.gov/fdsys/pkg/CFR-2016-title24-vol4/pdf/CFR-2016-title24-vol4-sec982-503.pdf, they may petition HUD to maintain payment standards based on 50th percentile rents on that basis.)
+If PHAs in areas converting from 50th percentile FMRs to 40th percentile FMRs meet the deconcentration criteria specified in 24 CFR 982.503(f), available at: https://www.gpo.gov/fdsys/pkg/CFR-2016-title24-vol4/pdf/CFR-2016-title24-vol4-sec982-503.pdf, they may petition HUD to maintain payment standards based on 50th percentile rents on that basis.

-FY 2018 50th-Percentile FMR Areas and Year of Reversion to 40th Percentile FMRs
+FY 2019 50th-Percentile FMR Areas With Year of Reversion to 40th Percentile FMRs

 |Bergen-Passaic, NJ HUD Metro FMR Area||2020|